-There are some protection features on the website, such as password protected pages where you can house your products.
+There are some nice protection features on the website, such as password protected pages on which you can house your products.
 These are nice if you don't want visitors going to areas of your e-store that are still under development.

-We saw dozens of themes on their website, so you don't have to design your own theme.
+Webs has dozens of themes on its website, so you don't have to design your own theme.
 Also, the drag and drop feature makes it very easy to add text, product items, images, and other rich media to your e-store.

 Here are all the core features of the Webs e-store products that we really liked:

-- Custom Layouts: You can choose the layout options that best display your items, as well as dozens of themes.
+- You can choose the layout options that best display your items, as well as dozens of themes.

-- The ability to ask customers for additional information if you are selling a digital product.
+- You have the ability to ask customers for additional information if you are selling a digital product.

-- Inventory controls to see how much of an item that you have left.
+- You have inventory controls to see how much of an item you have left.